HubBox Module for Magento 2

 }

 Define a preference in your module's etc/di.xml to replace the default implementation of HubBox\ClickAndCollect\Api\WidgetConfigInterface with your own custom class.
-Your class must implement the interface and contain the complex eligibility logic, likely by injecting necessary dependencies (like CheckoutSession) to access quote data.
+Your class must implement the interface and inject the necessary dependencies (such as CheckoutSession) to access quote data.

 </config>